outdreamer/build-a-cure-1/docs/problem_solving_matching.md

   VII.
 Modeling gaps in Problem Space Systems as Solutions

+    1. model the openings created by variance

+      - example:

+        - intersecting variables create an expanded space in which combinations of their possible values can occur
+        - this combination space can fit various structures, so that some combinations are likelier than others
+        - anytime a rule is not enforced or a boundary is not protected, that creates an opening for variance to develop, which means structures reducing or modeling that variance can be inferred given system metadata

-    1. posit the existence & structure of missing objects (like variables, rules, types, intents) by inferring missing objects implied by structures
+    2. posit the existence & structure of missing objects (like variables, rules, types, intents) by inferring missing objects implied by structures

       - examples:

         - a square or any shape with symmetries around a central axis implies:
           - the existence of a central point, even though that's not explicitly stated by the square structure
           - diagonals connecting opposite corners